 Various methods of abortion are available depending upon the stage of pregnancy, the patient’s preferences, and other medical indications.
 Abortion care has low complication rates.
 Patients should talk to their providers about which type of abortion care is best for them.

-Under Roe v.
-Wade, the federal Constitution protects the fundamental right to make reproductive health decisions, including ending a pregnancy.
-However, Roe is being challenged and we expect the Supreme Court to issue a decision in June of 2022 that will overturn or dismantle these protections.
-While this will impact people’s ability to access abortion care across the United States – half of states are poised to ban abortion completely – New York law contains protections to ensure access to care.
+In June 2022, the Supreme Court issued a decision overturning Roe v.
+Wade.
+While this continues to impact people’s ability to access abortion care across the United States – half of states are poised to ban abortion completely – New York law contains protections to ensure access to care.

 Under New York law, health care practitioners may provide abortion care 24 weeks from the commencement of pregnancy; and after that point in cases where a patient’s health or life is at risk, or when the fetus is non-viable.